BryanWilhite/Blog/presentation-drafts/2021-06-26-studio-status-report-2021-06.md

 }
 ```

-But this tuple input will not work (probably) on the command-line level.
+But this tuple input will not work (conveniently) on the command-line level.
 Another approach is to avoid `Stream` I/O entirely and return the object ‘hosting’ the stream:

 ```csharp
 public class PresentationStorageActivity : IActivityWithTask<ProgramArgs, HttpResponseMessage>